McNeese Logo

 Step 1: Consider Your Interests and Passions

-Do you want a career where you’ll be able to express yourself, or work with numbers?
-Are you passionate about justice, or want to have a career focused on helping people?
+Do you want a career where you can express yourself, or one that involves numbers?
+Are you passionate about justice, or do you want to have a career focused on helping people?
 All of these things are important to consider when you’re thinking about what major to choose.
 The financial return on a degree is important, but the average person will spend nearly 100,000 hours working in their profession before retirement.
-Make sure that time will be spent doing something you enjoy!
+Make sure you spend your time doing something you enjoy!

 Step 2: Think About What You Like to Do